Lavandula x heterophylla

 Since lavenders have been in cultivation for centuries and some species cross easily, many varieties and hybrids have arisen.
 Names are often confused, so some of the variety names that follow may not agree with those you see on nursery labels.

 Be aware that only cutting-grown stock is truly uniform.
 Several varieties originally propagated by cuttings are now grown from seed (for example, plants labeled Hidcote Strain and Munstead Strain); seedlings vary in color and growth habit.Lavandula x heterophylla

 The original is probably a cross between L. dentata and L. angustifolia, occurring wild in southern France.
 Most plants labeled as this lavender are actually L. x allardii.
 Both L. x heterophylla and L. x allardii hybrids have dull gray-green leaves, but the true L. heterophylla has upper leaves that are mostly smooth edged, while those near the plant’s base are usually toothed in the middle and near the tip.
-L. x heterophylla is also a shorter plant (grows to about 1 1/2–2 ft. tall) with shorter, unbranched spikes of bright violet flowers—and the spikes are less interrupted, having one whorl of blossoms below the main flower spike.
+L. x heterophylla is also a shorter plant (grows to 1 1/2–2 ft. tall) with shorter, unbranched spikes of bright violet flowers—and the spikes are less interrupted, having one whorl of blossoms below the main flower spike.